 Pulmonary Fellowship Training

 Helping fellows make a successful transition from the clinical to the research portion of fellowship is one of the most important functions of our training-program.
+The research fellowship is based on a four-year fellowship with protected time in the laboratory for fellows wishing to pursue a career in research.
 An active discussion is initiated during the 1st year to help identify a suitable research mentor and project that will commence in the second year.
-To help with this process, fellows are provided a summary of potential projects and are guided by appointed faculty advisors.
-The research fellowship is based on a four-year fellowship with protected time in the laboratory for fellows wishing to pursue a career in research.
+To help with this process, first year fellows are relieved of clinical duty during the first week in January so they may participate in our “Introduction to Research” course.
+The program is led by the research faculty and is designed to introduce the fellows to the research opportunities available to them.
+There are some research presentations, fellows attend lab meetings, attend informal lunch sessions with faculty, and have protected time for fellows to meet with faculty to discuss possible research avenues.
+This lab course assists the first year fellows in the transition from a clinical fellow to a research fellow.

 During the research years, clinical time is limited to allow immersion in the laboratory or clinical research arena, giving fellows ample opportunity to develop scholarly pursuits in the field of choice.
-Some fellows opt to supplement their research experience by taking graduate level courses in molecular biology, bioinformatics, public health, statistics, etc.
+Some fellows opt to supplement their research experience by taking graduate level courses in molecular biology, immunology, bioinformatics, public health, statistics, programming, and epidemiology

 During the research years of the fellowship training program, fellows are expected to present their work at national meetings such as the American Thoracic Society.
 Fellows are also expected to publish their research findings which is an important milestone for academic physicians.
 Our fellows also receive mentoring and guidance for grant writing and submission.
 Our fellows have been competitive in earning F32, NIH Loan repayment, ALA, and Parker B. Francis grants.
 The goal of our training program is to train the next generation of physician scientists.